iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon/[#012] Please Calm Down..md

 **Xenon**<br>
 Even though posting stuff that is not music here is against my original intention when I first created this account, things have been getting out of hand lately, to the point where I feel like an explanation is necessary.

-Regarding the recent string of internet incidents and the memory and physical harm caused to users by Æsir-FEST, I understand everyone's anxiety and panic right now.
+Regarding the recent string of internet incidents and the memory and physical harm caused to users by Æsir\-FEST, I understand everyone's anxiety and panic right now.
 However, I'm not exactly in a more comfortable position than you guys.

 I'm also very worried about PAFF; plus I'm also one of the people whose memory was affected.
 Not to mention that my friend NEKO is also restricted and is currently under the admins' investigation.
 It's impossible for me to brush off these incidents like they're nothing serious.